lucasvr/synthetic-mine-maker/README.md

 # Output

 The output is comprised of a set of PostgreSQL dump files that can be ingested into an existing database using the standard `psql` tool.
+It is also possible to export the geometries into plain WKT files with `--output-type=wkt`.
 When loaded into a third-party 3D renderer, a typical scene looks like this:

 ![](images/synthetic_mine.png)